bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-10-Calling_Operations.md

 Per Operation, the application on the server can send a result.
 Imagine a "GetHighscores" Operation and the use for a result becomes obvious and would contain a list of scores.
-Other RPCs, like RaiseEvent, can safely omit the result if its not useful.
+Other RPCs, like RaiseEvent, can safely omit the result if it's not useful.

 Getting the result of an Operation takes a moment in general, as there is network lag.
-Because of that, any result is provided asynchronoulsy by a call to IPhotonPeerListener.OperationResult().
+Because of that, any result is provided asynchronously by a call to IPhotonPeerListener.OperationResult().

 Per platform, the result callback might look different.
 The following